tqhuy2018/Casper-Perl-sdk/README.md

 Copy all the file/folder under the "lib" folder of the Casper-Perl-sdk SDK to the "lib" folder under "SamplePerlProject" folder.

-Under "SamplePerlProject" folder create 1 Perl file with name "sampleCall.pl" with the following content, just to implement the call for "chain_get_state_root_hash" RPC call.
+Under "SamplePerlProject" folder create 1 Perl file with name "test.pl" with the following content, just to implement the call for "chain_get_state_root_hash" RPC call.

 ```Perl
 #!/usr/bin/perl